Demise to Rise: Dream Award Scholar Breece Phipps

 In prison, Breece began taking college classes, which helped him get back into a school mode and prepared him for student life.
 When he got home, Breece enrolled in Sacramento Community College, where he was a part of the Re-Emerging Scholars program for ex-felons.
 After transferring to the University of Southern California, he has continued volunteering to help others in the prison system; he accompanies USC faculty to prisons to teach classes, working with students on math.

 To further help incarcerated students follow his path to college, Breece is also working to address the lack of available books and learning materials.
-Along with his friend Jammal, whom he met in prison, Breece started a non-profit organization called The Broken STEM Foundation.
+Along with a friend he met in prison, Breece started a non-profit organization called The Broken STEM Foundation.
 They are trying to collect materials and books related to science, technology, engineering and math to give to prisoners.

 He encourages the prisoners, saying “it can be overwhelming but you can get there.
 Life is serious.
 Be strategic and take it step by step and you’ll get there.”
 He notes that recidivism is almost zero for ex-prisoners who earn bachelor’s and master’s degrees.